hoyangtsai/resume/README.md

 #### CDG - Financial Tech Group

 - Developed FinTech WeChat web applications and mini-programs for millions of users
-- Developed a desktop-based fund asset management system with a large of data process and visualization
+- Developed a fund assets management system with a large amount of data processing and data visualization
-- Served as a full-stack engineer to developed a A/B data management system
+- Served as a full-stack engineer to develope a A/B data management system
-- Maintained the legacy fund asset management system and remapped the CI release process migrated from a self-hosted Jenkins to a company-level DevOps [Tencent/BlueKing-CI](https://github.com/Tencent/bk-ci/blob/master/README_EN.md)
+- Migrated a legacy Java project from Jenkins to [Tencent/BlueKing-CI](https://github.com/Tencent/bk-ci/blob/master/README_EN.md) minimized the maintenance effort to nearly zero
-- Planned and implemented all of SVN projects seamlessly migrated to Git repositories
+- Planned and implemented all of the SVN projects seamlessly migrated to Git repositories
-- Acted as UI mentor for the front-end team
+- Acted as a front-end mentor for the backend specialist teammates

 #### MIG - Media and Service Platform UX Design Department